 We offer a broad range of anthropology courses in all four fields: Physical (Biological) Anthropology, Cultural Anthropology, Archaeology and Linguistic Anthropology, as well as a number of courses in Applied Anthropology (including Forensics, Medical Anthropolog and Archaeology Field and Lab Methods).

 See our course catalog for detailed descriptions.

 See schedule of classes for courses offered this and upcoming term.

 The Department of Anthropology at Foothill College turns the traditional classroom inside out by emphasizing experiential learning.

-We offer an excellent range of courses that expose students to all facets of anthropology, including cultural anthropology, archaeology, human evolution, forensics, medical anthropology, magic and religion, lost civilizations, and modern and ancient cultures of California and the world.
+We offer an excellent range of courses that expose students to all facets of anthropology, including cultural anthropology, archaeology, human evolution, forensics, linguistics, medical anthropology, magic and religion, lost civilizations, and modern and ancient cultures of California and the world.

 Studying in Silicon Valley

 Silicon Valley is the hub of global technology change and its people are in the business of redefining traditional cultural barriers with technology.